aphrim/unnamedMathematicalLang/ReadMe.md

 ## Unnamed mathematical language

-An unnabmed mathematical programming language, still in major WIP.
+An unnamed mathematical programming language, still in major WIP.
 Transpiles to C.